Do Google Ads Work for Restaurants?

 - Remarketing: targeting past website visitors.
 This is by far the most common and effective Display campaign targeting for most restaurants.
 Can cost very little and the benefit is huge

-- Affinity Audiences – people grouped by their habits and preferences
+- Affinity Audiences – people grouped by their habits and preferences.
+There are some excellent options here if you're a restaurant.

 - Custom Affinity Audience – here you enter interests, URLs, types of places, or apps to generate a custom audience